0xSiO/api-rs/README.md

   `controller::meta::version` handler is trivial, so it does not require a service module.
-- A hypothetical `controller::orders` module might have a handler to calculate the shipping cost for a given `order_id`.
+- A hypothetical `controller::orders` module might have a handler to calculate the shipping cost for some `order_id`.
 The handler should extract the `order_id` from the request, and call a service function in the `service::orders` module, which fetches the order details from the database, performs any needed calculations, and returns the result back to the handler.